-Solar Heating Systems: Active and Passive
+Solar Energy Systems - Heating With Solar: Active and Passive

 In general, solar power has become an increasingly popular way to decrease costs on electricity.
 As the popularity of solar energy rises, we are beginning to understand the many ways it can benefit our culture.
 Solar energy has earned a reputation of being specifically environmentally friendly, but it has many other benefits as well.
 A substantial amount of progress has been made in recent years concerning the function of solar heating systems.